MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.window/nf-microsoft-ui-xaml-window-iwindownative-get_windowhandle.md

 #### MainWindow.xaml

 > [!NOTE]
 > If you need an icon file to use with this walkthrough, you can download the [`computer.ico` file](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/Win7Samples/netds/wlan/WirelessHostedNetwork/HostedNetwork/res/computer.ico) from the **WirelessHostednetwork** sample app.
 Place that file in your `Assets` folder, and add the file to your project as content.
-You'll then be able to refer to the file using the url `Assets/computer.ico`.
+You'll then be able to refer to the file using the uri `Assets/computer.ico`.
 >
 > Otherwise, feel free to use an icon file that you already have, and change the two references to it in the code listings below.